Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Moduli spaces of Higgs bundles

-\begin{remark} By the orbifold-parabolic correspondence, for a rational parabolic weight, the corresponding parabolic-slope can also define a stability condition on the moduli stack $\mc M_{\Dol,\xi}(\GL_r)$ of Higgs bundles with K-class $\xi$ on hyperbolic stacky curve $\mc X$.
-In fact, this way supplies more abundant stability conditions than using modified slopes (See Proposition \ref{pro equ md slope and par slope} and Remark \ref{remark rational par wt}).
-For convenience, we also use parabolic slopes to define stability in the following discussions. \end{remark}
+\end{definition} \begin{remark} By the decomposition of $K_0(\mc X)_\mbb Q$ (see \cite[Example 5.9]{Ruan}, for example), the subgroup of $\Gamma$ which preserves the K-class $\xi$ is the image of $\Gamma_0$ under the morphism $\pi^*$ in (\ref{exact seq of picard schemes}) (see Subsection \ref{subsec norm for stacky curve}).
+Then, $M_{\Dol,\xi}^{\alpha,s}(\PGL_r)$ is an open-closed substack of $M_{\Dol}^{\alpha,s}(\PGL_r)$. \end{remark} \begin{remark} By the orbifold-parabolic correspondence, for a rational parabolic weight, the corresponding parabolic-slope can also define a stability condition on the moduli stack $\mc M_{\Dol,\xi}(\GL_r)$ of Higgs bundles with K-class $\xi$.
+In fact, this way supplies more abundant stability conditions than using modified slopes (see Proposition \ref{pro equ md slope and par slope} and Remark \ref{remark rational par wt}).
+For stacky curve, we will use parabolic slopes to define stability hereafter. \end{remark} By the standard infinitesimal deformation theory of Higgs bundles on stacky curves (see \cite[Corollaries 3.2, 3.3, 3.4 ]{ksz}, for example), we have the following two propositions.